Booking Activities, Lodging, and Transport

 Booking intercity buses:

 The vast majority of buses in Laos are NOT listed anywhere on the internet at all.
 DO NOT TRY TO PLAN BUS TRAVEL USING 12GO.ASIA, TRAVELFISH OR SIMILAR WEBSITES.
-12go lists maybe 5-10% of the buses that are actually operating, and many travellers in Laos have had bad experiences with them.
+12go lists maybe 5-10% of the buses that are actually operating, and many travellers in Laos have had bad experiences with 12Go.
 And because bus schedules in Laos change constantly, the info provided on these websites is often wrong.

 Most buses can only be booked on the day of travel or maximum 1 day prior.
 In addition to the “official” scheduled buses, smaller buses and private vans on most popular routes will leave at any time of day as soon as they fill up.
 Buses are usually best booked through your guesthouse – they will know which station the bus departs from (some cities have several), the times, and which buses are faster and more comfortable.
 Some local buses will stop in every village, and happily make 30-minute detours to pick up a local passenger who phones them up - you want to avoid those, and that’s very hard to do if you buy your ticket at the station and you don’t speak Lao.
 Check whether the price that you pay at your guesthouse includes the tuk-tuk from the guesthouse to the station, which is often several kilometres from the town centre.
 Having a complete booking (including the tuk-tuk) purchased from someone who speaks at least a little English so you really know what you’re buying, is (in my opinion) well worth the few dollars’ commission that your guesthouse will charge.